pdjr-signalk-plugins/range-monitor/README.md

 ![Configuration panel](readme/config.png)

-Configuration of the plugin is a matter of maintaining the list of _Rule_s which define the plugin's action.
+Configuration of the plugin is a matter of maintaining the list of rules which define the plugin's action.

-Each rule specifies a Signal K paths which should be monitored, the values which define the thresholds against which notifications should be raised and the attributes of such notifications.
+Each rule specifies a Signal K path which should be monitored, the values which define the thresholds against which notifications should be raised and the attributes of such notifications.